stau-app-dev/backend/README.md

 ## To Serve

-To serve the code on localhost, run: `npm run serve`
+To serve the code on localhost, run:

+- `npm run build`
+- `npm run serve`

+Note that serve should automatically run build, but it's finicky.

 ## To Deploy